 Self-employment is on the rise.
-By 2020, AARP and cloud accounting software company Freshbooks estimate that self-employment could triple to over 42 million people.
+By 2020, it's estimated that self-employment could triple to over 42 million people.
 With so many more people aiming to be their own boss and follow through making their hobbies into income streams online and offline, one of the decisions they have to contend with is financing the start (and sometimes the intermittent periods) of their own business.
 Yet as a self-employed person, the chances of accessing financing is somewhat diminished, thanks to the increase in perceived risks and other roadblocks facing entrepreneurs.

 The Complications Of Applying For Financing As A Self Employed Person